laurilopes/api_docs/v1/documentation/authentication.md

 Every user receives a companion private secret token.
 This string is used as a salt in generating request signatures and is never sent in clear text.

-## Petition Authorization Key
+## Authorization Key

-For certain requests, request signatures must be generated using a unique petition authorization key as a salt in addition to the secret.
-This authorization key is granted by the petition owner and can be revoked.
-Each petition authorization key is specific to a petition, a source, and an API user.
+For certain requests, a resource (e.g. petition) authorization key must be added as a request parameter.
+The authorization key is granted by the resource owner and can be revoked.
+Each authorization key is specific to the resource, a source (of the request), and an API user.

-Partners wishing to obtain a petition authorization key on behalf of an individual may do so through an authorization key API request.
+Partners wishing to obtain a authorization keys on behalf of an individual may do so through an authorization key API request.
 See [_Authorization Keys on Petitions_](resources/petitions/auth_keys.md).